Xecades/Notes/docs/others/learning-plan.md

 # Learning Plan

-> A comment system is enabled in this page, leave your comments below in case you have any suggestions.
+> A comment system is enabled in this page, leave your comments below if you have any suggestions.

 ---